 -

-Parfocal: A lens design
+Parfocal: A lens

-changed.
-The depth of field (how much of a specimen's height
+(how much of a specimen's height will appear in focus

-will appear in focus at one time) changes significantly
+at one time) changes significantly when magnification

-the shallower the depth of field.
+the depth of field.
 See also: parcentered

 Top